meta-llama/llama-stack-apps/examples/ios_quick_demo/README.md

 ![](quick1.png)
 ![](quick2.png)

-3. Replace the `RemoteInference` url string in `ContentView.swift` below with the host IP and port of the remote Llama Stack distro started in Prerequisite:
+3. (Optional) Replace the `RemoteInference` url string in `ContentView.swift` below with the host IP and port of the remote Llama Stack distro in Build and Run Own Llama Stack Distro:

 ```
 let inference = RemoteInference(url: URL(string: "http://127.0.0.1:5000")!)